 After water inundates your home, you’ll do anything to return your home to it’s liveable, pre-damage condition.
-Choose a full-service water damage restoration company that will create a detailed project timeline for water removal, decontamination, and drying.
+First, choose a full-service water damage restoration company that will create a detailed project timeline for water removal, decontamination, and drying.

 All restoration projects vary; the amount of time required for each depends on a variety of factors.
-There are common phases to restore your home and ensure that you, and the workers, remain safe during the cleanup.
+However, there are common phases to restore your home and ensure that you, and the workers, remain safe during the cleanup.

 The water mitigation contractor first inspects and defines the “class and category of water damage” to outline the best restoration plan.
 Each factor will require different skills, processes, techniques, and equipment.
-Damage is determined by special tools to measure the moisture content of the home.
+Next, we determine water damage with special tools to measure the moisture content of the home.
 Expect lots of lifting, searching and poking of surfaces like floors, baseboards, and ceilings.